 Warning – animals cannot verbalise discomfort easily, they may also have sensation changes and therefore care should be taken when applying hot or cold therapies, to avoid ice or heat burns which can be very painful.

-A variety of techniques and owner advice are available to improve performance in sport horses and dogs.
+A variety of techniques, exercises and owner advice are available to improve performance in sport horses and competing or working dogs.